imbo/imbo-metadata-search/README.md

 }
 ```

+The elasticsearch plugin requires that your elasticsearch server is at least version 2.0.

 ### Metadata search setup
 In order for the metadata search plugin to be registered and actually do something usedful for your Imbo installation you need to add a config file which declares the routes, resource and event listeners.